lxqt/lxqt.github.io/_posts/2017-01-14-lxqt-build-tools-and-more.md

 ---
 layout: post
-title: 0.3.2 release oflxqt-build-tools and more
+title: 0.3.2 release of lxqt-build-tools and more
 slug: 0.3.2-release-lxqt-build-tools-and-more
 date: 2017-01-14
 promoted: true